kant/watson-vehicle-damage-analyzer/README.md

 * Labels of bound services
 * Number of instances for each bound service and associated plan information

 This data is collected from the `package.json` and `repository.yaml` files in the sample application and the ``VCAP_APPLICATION`` and ``VCAP_SERVICES`` environment variables in IBM Cloud and other Cloud Foundry platforms.
-This data is used by IBM to track metrics around deployments of sample applications to IBM IBM Cloud to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.
+This data is used by IBM to track metrics around deployments of sample applications to IBM Cloud to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.
 Only deployments of sample applications that include code to ping the Metrics Tracker service will be tracked.

 ## Disabling Deployment Tracking